-From the 12th October until the 9th November 2018, VILLUM Window Collection and Danish Architecture Center present the winning photo and a collection of photos from the competition in an exhibition on Bryghuspladsen in front of BLOX, Copenhagen.
-The photos can also be seen in a small exhibition at the VILLUM Window Collection from the 24th October until the 31st January 2019.
+From the October 12th until the November 9th, 2018, VILLUM Window Collection and Danish Architecture Center present the winning photo and a collection of photos from the competition in an exhibition on Bryghuspladsen in front of BLOX, Copenhagen.
+The photos can also be seen in a small exhibition at the VILLUM Window Collection from the October 24th until January 31st, 2019.

 The jury who selected the winning photo and picked out the photos for the upcoming exhibitions were Dorthe Bech-Nielsen, architect and museum director of VILLUM Window Collection, and Thomas Henriksen, senior project manager at Danish Architecture Center,

 The assessment of the winning photo emphasised that the photo is “a beautifully composed photo that draws your attention and speaks to our aesthetic sense.
 The photo captures a reflection in the curtain-wall of the National Bank of older buildings from the opposite side of the road.

 The National Bank, designed by architect Arne Jacobsen, is one of the most iconic, modernistic buildings in Denmark, and the reflection creates a beautiful and visual connection between new and old.